maximilien/musings/blogs/ai/7/outline.md

     * Team vs individual use
     * Type of work (greenfield vs maintenance)
     * Comfort with CLI vs GUI
-* It's not one-or-nothing: many developers use multiple tools
+* It's not one-or-nothing: many developers use multiple tools (including myself)
-* Consider: Claude Code for complex reasoning + Cursor for daily coding
+* Consider: Claude Code for complex reasoning + Cursor for daily coding if IDE-based development is your preferred approach OR stay in Claude Code if you feel confortable
+* Use multiple coding assistants to feeback into each other.
+For instance have one code and one test and pass the result into other.

 The Future of Agentic Coding
 * Where is the space heading?